gesturesAidl/video_processor/README.md

 #### ASHA scheduler + HyperOptSearch

 The last step to optimize results was changing from default Ray Tune search algorithm (random and grid search) to [HyperOptSearch](https://docs.ray.io/en/master/tune/api_docs/suggestion.html#tune-hyperopt).
 This algorithm uses the Tree-structured Parzen Estimators algorithm to perform a more efficient hyperparameter selection, and furthermore can leverage the best values found in the previous step (*) as input parameterization ('best params').
 We expected that this allowed us to improve a bit more loss and accuracy.
-Check script [here](scripts/training/main_tune_ASHA+HYPEROPT.ipynb).
+See Colab notebook [here](scripts/training/main_tune_ASHA+HYPEROPT.ipynb).

 Tuning was run for 50 trials as well.
 Best trials are shown below: